 - Using your right leg, step forward about two feet.
 Bend your right leg at the knee until your right thigh is close to parallel to the floor.
 The heel of your right foot should be on the ground, and your right knee should not be in front of your toes.
 Your left leg should be bent at the knee with only your toes touching the ground.

-3. Exhale as you press through your right heel to return standing, bringing your left leg forward to meet your right.
-For an added challenge lift your left knee towards your chest before lunging forward with your left leg.
+- As you push through your right heel to come back to standing, bring your left leg forward to your right leg.
+If you are looking for more of a challenge, bring your left knee to your chest before lunging forward on it.

 Prowler Sled Push